Duke and Durham

 - Sick leave

-- Three weeks vacation per year, plus 5 extra days during either Christmas or New Year's week
+- Three weeks vacation per year, plus five extra days during either Christmas or New Year's week (as determined by Duke ICGME policy).

 Health and Wellness